Your Price Tag

 Overheads could be reduced, however B2C are most likely running lean already.

 The secret is to ramp up sales.
-In doing so, Overheads to Sales ratio will reduce and create a more competitive price.
+In doing so, Overheads to Sales ratio are reduced, creating a more competitive price.

 Calculating Billable Hours